-Why do I bowl the same way and do not hit Strikes?
+Why do I bowl the same way and not hit Strikes?

-The key to improving your game and mastering bowls is understanding why this ball reacted how it did.
-That way you can improve your game and prepare yourself for future bowls.
+The key to improving your performance is understanding why balls react the way they do.
+That way, you can improve your game and prepare yourself for future bowls.

-To help bowlers improve, we have put together a quick guide that highlights some of the more common questions we receive, along with some tips on how to improve your game!
+To help bowlers improve, we have compiled a quick guide highlighting some of the most common questions we receive, along with some tips on improving your game!

 Before we start

-Where a ball hit is entirely based on the pins' level, oil pattern, type and level of your balls, alley rules, and the pin layout.
-There are however several key areas that could explain why a ball has missed or reacted differently to how you expected.
+How a ball hits pins is entirely based on the pins' level, oil pattern, type and level of your balls, alley rules, and the pin layout.
+However, several key factors could explain why a ball has missed or reacted differently from how you expected.
 Some of these key areas are detailed below: